-The first set of photos are from a film camera and the quality is lacking.
-The rest of the photos are from my digital camera.
+The first set of my photos is from a film camera, and the quality is lacking.
+The rest of the photos are more recent.

 The headframe is slowly falling into the shaft.
 I doubt it will last too many more winters.